Akmourya24/chatbot/README.md

-# OpenBot - AI Chatbot Web App
+# ChatBot - AI Chatbot Web App

-OpenBot is a modern AI chatbot web application built with React.js (frontend) and Node.js/Express (backend).
-It features user authentication, chat history, image and voice message support, and integrates with the Gemini AI API for intelligent responses.
+ChatBot is a modern AI chatbot web application built with React.js (frontend) and Node.js/Express (backend).
+It features chat history, image and voice message support, and integrates with the Gemini AI API for intelligent responses.

 ---

 ## Features

 - 💬 **AI Chat**: Chat with an AI assistant powered by Gemini AI.
-- 🖼️ **Image Support**: Upload images for analysis (demo).
+- 🖼️ **Image Support**: Upload images for analysis (Coming Soon).
-- 🎤 **Voice Messages**: Record and send voice messages (demo).
+- 🎤 **Voice Messages**: Record and send voice messages (Coming Soon).
 - 🕒 **Chat History**: View and manage recent chats.
-- 🔐 **User Authentication**: Register, login, and logout (demo or real backend).
+- 🔐 **User Authentication**: Register, login, and logout (**Coming Soon**).
 - 🌙 **Modern UI**: Responsive, clean, and mobile-friendly design using Tailwind CSS.
 - ⚡ **Fast**: Built with Vite for instant reloads and fast builds.